mobinasri/flagger/docs/flagger/README.md

 <img src="https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docs/coverage/images/HG00438_mapq_hist.png" width="700" height="275">

 In this example about 20% of the diploid alignments are having MAPQs lower than 20.
-To correctly phase the reads with low MAPQ alignments it is recommended to run [the phasing pipeline](https://github.com/human-pangenomics/hpp_production_workflows/tree/asset/coverage/docs/phasing) before calculating the coverage.
+To correctly phase the reads with low MAPQ alignments it is recommended to run [Secphase](https://github.com/mobinasri/secphase) before calculating the coverage.

 ### 2. Coverage Distribution and Fitting The Mixture Model